kuroji-fusky/pacopanda-drawing-stats/README.md

-It's really not my intention to impress him in general, I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning a bit of back-end and basic data management in the process of other projects I do.
+It's really not my intention to impress him in general, I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since early to mid 2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning a bit of back-end and basic data management in the process of other projects I do.